SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ### Character navigation

 1. `/random` — opens a chat with the random character.
-2. `/go (name)` — opens a chat with the character of specified name.
-First searches for the exact name match, then by a prefix, then by a substring.
+2. `/go (name)` — opens a chat with the character of the specified name.
+First, searches for the exact name match, then by a prefix, then by a substring.

 ### UI styling